-It’s hard to believe a computer from 1976 would still work today, but Apple’s first desktop model, the rare Apple-1 (originally sold for the devilish price of $666.66) recently made it to an auction at Christie’s in working condition.
-The bulky, oh-so-'70s piece of machinery was sold to an anonymous buyer for around $470,000.
+It’s hard to believe a computer from 1976 would still work today, but Apple’s first desktop model, the rare Apple-1 (originally sold for the devilish price of $666.66) made it to an auction at Christie’s in 2019, and in working condition.
+The bulky, oh-so-’70s piece of machinery was sold to an anonymous buyer for around $470,000.

 6. Steve Jobs dated a ’60s musical icon.